-On behalf of the Vietnam Veterans of America Chapter 126 in New York City, we hope you are safe, well, and looking forward to a great summer.
+On behalf of the Vietnam Veterans of America Chapter 126 in New York City, we hope you are safe, well, and enjoying a great summer.

 We are requesting your participation in an important remembrance event that we hope will heighten the awareness efforts regarding Agent Orange's seriously deadly toxin exposure that was used by our military during the Vietnam War

-On August 10th, from 6 pm to 8 pm, the Vietnam Veterans of America Chapter 126 will sponsor the second New York City Agent Orange Remembrance and Awareness Day event at the Vietnam Veterans Plaza in lower Manhattan.
+On August 19th, from 6 pm to 8 pm, the Vietnam Veterans of America Chapter 126 will sponsor the third New York City Agent Orange Remembrance and Awareness Day event at the Vietnam Veterans Plaza in lower Manhattan.

 Your participation is simple and straightforward.
-Help us by making a donating so we can create the plaque and to help with the event expenses.
 Come to the event and honor those we lost or are afflicted with Agent Orange caused illnesses.
-Give us their name and we will read out their name at the dedication ceremony.
-If for any reason you can not come to the event in person, send us their name for inclusion into the program and VVA126 will read their name to honor him for you.
+If you have a loved one who is suffering or has passed because of Agent Orange give us their name and we will read out their name and light a candle for them at the dedication ceremony.
+If for any reason you can not come to the event in person, send us their name for inclusion into the program and we will read their name to honor him for you.

 The goal of the Agent Orange Day event is threefold.

-First, we will honor and remember those who have died or are suffering from Agent Orange-related illnesses with the special plaque unveiling ceremony.
+First, we will honor and remember those who have died or are suffering from Agent Orange-related illnesses with the special candle lighting ceremony.

 Next, to comfort, support, and assist, those who suffering or have lost a husband, child, father, grandfather, relative, or friend to the illnesses they developed from Agent Orange.
 We are here to help them find some peace from their grief and sorrow.